hackkaliboi/e-store/SEO_GUIDE.md

-# SEO Implementation Guide for DC Chickin
+# SEO Implementation Guide for De-chickins

+This document explains the SEO improvements implemented for the De-chickins e-commerce website.
+These enhancements will help improve search engine rankings and visibility.

 ## Overview
-This document explains the SEO improvements implemented for the DC Chickin e-commerce website.
+This document explains the SEO improvements implemented for the De-chickins e-commerce website.
 These enhancements will help improve search engine rankings and visibility.

 ## Implemented SEO Features